 So, Bob may end up with that cheap decking, but he has a hot tub and an extension for the same price, delivered at the same time… and that was what was important to Bob.
 Bob’s builder did a good job because he told Bob straight, transparently and simply.

 For more straight talking and information about outcome-based project services, please get in touch.
-Posted about 3 years ago
+Posted over 3 years ago